 THE REAL WORLD: A cell phone, kitchen scale, bathroom, science kit, gingerbread man, baking items, popsicle, candy, "box of chocolates"

-- How to build – Here you can see a break down of a model from start to finish.
-It’s not a step by step instruction guide, but you can get the idea of what to build next and see what bricks were used for the model.
+Each section then splits up into the following groupings:- How to build - Here you can see a break down of a model from start to finish.
+It's not a step by step instruction guide, but you can get the idea of what to build next and see what bricks were used for the model.

 - What else can you build? - Here you see different things you can do to various features in the model built.